Learn About The Health Benefits Of Vitamin D | Cooper Complete

 Getting enough of the “sunshine vitamin” has many perks.
 Most of us know that vitamin D is essential for building and strengthening our bones, but the health benefits of vitamin D don’t stop there.

 Vitamin D is a fat-soluble vitamin stored within the liver and other fatty tissues for use when the body needs it.
-Found in some foods and produced by the body when the skin is exposed to sunlight, vitamin D is a key player in the absorption and retention of essential nutrients – calcium, magnesium and phosphate.
-Without sufficient vitamin D, the body would only absorb 10 to 15% of dietary calcium consumed through foods (Harvard Health, 2007).
+Found in some foods and produced by the body when the skin is exposed to sunlight, vitamin D is a key player in absorbing and retaining essential nutrients – calcium, magnesium and phosphate.
+Without sufficient vitamin D, the body would only absorb 10 to 15 percent of dietary calcium consumed through foods (Harvard Health, 2007).
 The most important compounds are vitamins D2 and D3.

 h